codewithmichael/backbone.cwm.nestableview/README.md

 ```

 In case of multiple matched elements, it will replace the first one found.
 If multiple views are added with the same selector, they will replace each matched element in sequence.

+If the selector is *null*, *undefined*, or an empty string then the child view will still be rendered in the background but, since it cannot safely replace the parent view, it will not be attached to the DOM and will not be displayed.

 **Alternate addView() syntax:**